SenpaiKishore/senpai.github.io/_posts/2023-10-09-portfolio.md

     }, 1000); // Check every 1 second (adjust this interval as needed)
   });
 </script>

-### My Values
-- **Curiosity**, Strong need to know the *truth* about this universe.
-[My crime is that of curiosity](http://phrack.org/issues/7/3.html).
-- Highly confident in my ability to **learn new & complex skills very quickly.**
-- **Optimist** by default, cuz I believe in the power of [Goddess of Everything Else](https://slatestarcodex.com/2015/08/17/the-goddess-of-everything-else-2/).
-- Sense of humility, because I understand, as a human, I have limited domain space of data from subjective experience, at a given time.
-Always looking for new perspectives/ideas that evolve my mind.

 ### Official Work experience:
 **Lukwood Kitchen (2021-2023):**